ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S7-eks-01-managing-kubernete-cluster-with-eks/README.md

-# Hands-on EKS-01 : Creating and Managing Kubernetes Cluster with AWS EKS
+# Hands-on EKS-01: Creating and Managing a Kubernetes Cluster with AWS EKS

-Purpose of this hands-on training is to give students the knowledge of how to use AWS Elastic Kubernetes Service
+The purpose of this hands-on training is to give students the knowledge of how to use AWS Elastic Kubernetes Service

 ## Learning Outcomes

 At the end of this hands-on training, students will be able to;

-- Learn to Create and Manage EKS Cluster with Worker Nodes
+- Learn to Create and Manage an EKS Cluster with Worker Nodes

 ## Outline